The Centre for Research on Work Disability Policy (CRWDP) is a transdisciplinary initiative on the future of work disability policy in Canada.

 Work Disability Policy

-By work disability policy, we mean policy related to any federal or provincial or territorial program in Canadian that shapes income security and labour-market engagement for work-disabled individuals.
+By work disability policy, we mean policy related to any federal or provincial or territorial program in Canada that shapes income security and labour-market engagement for work-disabled individuals.
 We also include employers in the disability policy system as they play an important role in shaping opportunities for work-disabled individuals and have specific obligations under some programs and legislations.